vanyasem/Lomiri-Arch/CONTRIBUTING.md

 ### Testing

-You can install Unity8 on your system, and help by testing individual packages.
+You can install Lomiri on your system, and help by testing individual packages.

 If something doesn't feel right, open an issue both upstream and in this repository.